 Developing the Forest School Area by creating a wildlife pond, fire-pit, woodland area, wildflower meadows and outdoor shelter/hide is a large project that will improve the biodiversity of our outdoor areas, whilst providing exciting learning opportunities for all of our pupils from Pre-School through to Year 6.
 To build on the success of our Learning Outside The Classroom award, we are aiming to raise £10,000 to improve the biodiversity of our outdoor areas by developing the Forest School Area.
 Please click on this link for further details of how you can help us to reach our school fundraising target.
 We have made ( and are continuing to make) applications to grant making bodies for assistance with funding this project.
-We are delighted to have been awarded funding from Greggs Foundation and we are also one of the projects currently being voted for as part of the Tesco Bags of Help scheme.
-PLEASE VOTE FOR US AT LOCAL TESCO STORES UNTIL 31ST OCTOBER 2017.
-Every little helps!
+We are delighted to have been awarded funding from Greggs Foundation and Tesco Bags of Help scheme.
+We are delighted to have recently been awarded £10,000 by The Helen Rachael Mackaness Charitable Trust.

 The PTFA are aiming to raise around £10,000 to buy a class set of i-Pads.
 Please support as many of their events as you can, they are always fun and what a great combination that is..... having fun whilst raising funds!

-On a larger scale, we are currently building another classroom and we would like to eventually build a 'MUGA' (Multi Use Games Area).
+On a larger scale, we are currently equipping our new classrooms and we would like to eventually build a 'MUGA' (Multi Use Games Area).

 We'd love to hear what you think we need.

 Do you have any suggestions or ideas for fundraising events?
 If you do, please drop an email to email@example.com and share your ideas with us.
 The PTFA is always ready to welcome you.